Lisa Millar: Career

+Writing

+Millar is the author of two books: Daring to Fly, a memoir, published by Hachette Australia in September 2021; and Muster Dogs, a companion book to the Australian reality TV show of the same name, published by HarperCollins in January 2024.

 Twitter abuse

 In September 2021, Millar deactivated her Twitter account due to "voluminous daily bullying, including trolling about her late father" according to ABC colleague Leigh Sales.
 Millar said that while Twitter remains a useful platform for breaking news, she struggled to balance that against the high level of animosity personally directed towards her on the site.
 She also said the barrage of abuse she received on Twitter was "very wearing".
 Millar is one of a number of Australian media personalities who have been victims of personal abuse directed at them on Twitter.
 Notably, Q+A host Hamish Macdonald also left Twitter in January 2021 due to the abuse he received on the platform, before leaving the talk program entirely in July 2021.

 Despite leaving Twitter, Millar has continued to be the focus of trolls who regularly abuse and attack her on social media.

 In March 2023, Millar was the subject of commentary, which she described as "obnoxious" and "foul disgusting personal abuse", relating to what she wore while co-hosting News Breakfast on 6 March 2023.
 The ABC also criticised The Daily Mail and news.com.au for their stories about the abuse Millar received on social media which included publishing screenshots.
 In a statement, the ABC said: "If Daily Mail Australia and news.com.au were genuine in their concern about such behaviour they wouldn’t amplify it by republishing the comments they describe as “vile” and “sickening”, accompanied by a screenshot.
 Giving anonymous social media bullies publicity on a national platform is participating in perpetuating antisocial behaviour and the very serious issue of online abuse of women."